 A little something should be said about Yahara’s relationship with Yano.
 As previously stated, Yano had been Yahara’s instructor at university.
 Nicknamed the “Destroyer“, Yano took sadistic pleasure in intimidating and beating up students.
 He was always looking to hurt his opponent during sparring sessions, especially those grades below him.

 As his kohai (junior), Yahara usually faced the worst of Yano’s aggressiveness.
-He frequently had to go to hospital because of injuries he sustained at Yano’s hands.
+He frequently had to go to the hospital because of injuries he sustained at Yano’s hands.
 However, his pride would not let him quit.
 He would attend the next training session even though he was injured.
 In time he earned Yano’s respect for never backing down.
 By his own admission, he hated Yano.
 However, he respected is aggressiveness and strength.

 Another instructor who had a profound influence on Yahara was Keigo Abe.
 Abe was known for his exceptional technical ability.